ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 In the context of a supply chain in a BPI, the bitcoin values could be replaced by recursive zero-knowledge proofs.
 The map allows the BPI to validate the conformity of all the inputs and business rules of the supply chain that goes into a BPI State Object with a single proof.

-[[R23]](#r23) Testability: A pseudonymous map, such as the example above, is naturally created by recursivly proving the validity of a chain of commercial transations.
+[[R23]](#r23) Testability: A pseudonymous map, such as the example above, is naturally created by recursively proving the validity of a chain of commercial transactions using recursive zero-knowledge proof schemes such as PLONK used in the [Aztec Barretenberg Library](https://github.com/AztecProtocol/barretenberg) and its tests.

 ## 2.8 Baseline Protocol Reference Architecture